earthai-tech/watex/docs/installation.rst

 	$ conda activate venv
 	$ pip install scikit-learn numpy scipy pandas matplotlib tables h5py xgboost seaborn openpyxl pyyaml h5py joblib

-Have a look of optional :ref:`dependencies <dependencies>` below to take advantage of additional functionalities.
+Check the list of optional :ref:`dependencies <dependencies>` to take advantage of additional functionalities.

 * Option 2: Optional

-If you want create your virtual environement under the root folder named `watex`, the steps below can guide you to see whether the installation is well done.
-The advantage of creating the env under the project root is that no need to configure jupyter notebook enviromement variable.
+If you want to create your virtual environment under the root folder named `watex`, the steps below can guide you to see whether the installation is well done.
+The advantage of creating the env under the project root is that you do not need to set up the jupyter notebook environment variable.

 .. code-block:: bash